Haeng Ung Lee: Death

-On October 5, 2000, Lee died of cancer.
-He was buried in Forest Hills Memorial Park in Alexander, Arkansas.
+On October 5, 2000, Lee died of lung cancer.
 About 3,000 people attended his funeral in Little Rock, Arkansas, and President Bill Clinton sent his condolences to Little Rock Mayor Jim Dailey.
-Lee's brother Soon Ho was later promoted to 9th degree Grand Master.
+Lee's brother Soon-ho was later promoted to 9th degree Grand Master.
 H.U.
 Lee's widow, Sun C. Lee, received her late husband's shares in the company and became the new chairman of the board of the ATA.
 H.U.
 Lee was posthumously promoted to 10th degree black belt, and awarded the title "Eternal Grand Master".
 He is the first ever to attain this rank in the ATA.
 In 2007, some of Lee's heirs decided to give a tribute back to Lee's home in the United States, and arranged to have a traditional Korean gate built in Korea and shipped to Little Rock.
 This cost about $1.4 million, and the gate itself weighs about 8 tons.
 This gate stands at the end of the Main Street Bridge in the heart of Little Rock, Arkansas, representing a symbol of friendship between South Korea and the United States, and as a tribute to martial arts.